 Infusion Therapy for Ulcerative Colitis Q&A

 Ulcerative colitis is a chronic inflammatory bowel illness that causes digestive tract inflammation.
 Rectal hemorrhage, bloody diarrhea, abdominal pains, and pain are all indications.
 Infusion therapy is effective in reducing signs and symptoms, inducing and maintaining remission, promoting intestinal healing, and reducing or stopping the need for steroids.
-Visit our experienced team for infusion therapy for ulcerative colitis at Jean Walter Infusion Center.
+Visit Dr. Nasser Nasseri, MD, and his experienced team for infusion therapy for ulcerative colitis at Jean Walter Infusion Center.
 For more information, contact us or book an appointment online.
-We have convenient locations to serve you in Rosedale, Baltimore, Columbia, Glen Burnie, North Baltimore and Catonsville MD.
+We have convenient locations to serve you in Rosedale, Baltimore, Columbia, Glen Burnie, North Baltimore, Edgewater, and Catonsville MD.

 Table of Contents:

 An ulcerative colitis condition causes inflammation and ulcers in the large intestine.
 This condition falls under the category of inflammatory bowel disease (IBD).
 There is often diarrhea with blood, cramping, and urgency associated with it.
 You might need to go to the bathroom at night because of these symptoms.

 A person with ulcerative colitis usually experiences inflammation in the area around their anus (where they expel their poop).
 Inflammation can spread throughout your colon and affect a portion of it.
 A condition known as ulcerative proctitis occurs when inflammation occurs in your rectum and lower colon.
 The disease is known as pancolitis if it affects your entire large intestine.
 This is known as limited or distal colitis if only one side of your colon is affected.